PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

   - **Upload a module** - pop-up title identifier.
   - **X icon** - closes the pop-up instantly.
-  - **Dotted borders section area** - where the archive can be uploaded by draging and dropping the archive file right into this area.
+  - **Dotted borders section area** - where the archive can be uploaded by dragging and dropping the archive file right into this area.
   - **Cloud-style icon with the arrow pointed up** - visually identifies the upload function in pop-up.
   - **_Drop your module archive here or select file_** - describes the ability to drag and drop the archive in the area or by clicking the _select file_ link, choosing the appropriate archive by the Browse function of the browser.
   - **_Please upload one file at a time, .zip or tarball format (.tar, .tar.gz or .tgz).
-Your module will be installed right after that._** - additional advicible text indicating the all correct archive extensions, that can be validated and accepted by the webshop.
+Your module will be installed right after that._** - additional advisable text indicating the all correct archive extensions, that can be validated and accepted by the webshop.
 As well, the archive will be executed to the installation phase right after the upload action.
-Once the installation execution starts, the UI will show spinning loader icon at the top, the text title _Installing module..._, the advicible text _It will close as soon as the module is installed.
+Once the installation execution starts, the UI will show a spinning loader icon at the top, the text title _Installing module..._, the advisable text _It will close as soon as the module is installed.
 It won't be long!_.
 Once the installation process finishes, the spinning loader icon becomes a checkmark icon, text phrase _Module installed!_ appears, indicating that the archive installation was successful. **Configure** CTA button appears also, leading to the module configuration page, for instant module management.

 If the archive size is too big or there were other code failures when uploading the archive to the webshop, the pop-up will display the following elements, right after the upload:
 - **_Oops...
 Upload failed._** - the information text about the failed module upload or install.
 - **_What happened?_** - a question with a link to the details, why the archive upload or install has failed.
 - Failure details - if the _What happened?_ link is clicked, there will be detailed failure explanations.
 Sometimes it is described as text, for example, _File is too big (78.42MiB).
 Max filesize: 50MiB._ or sometimes it could be shown as a Symfony PHP exception error, for example, _This file does not seem to be a valid module zip in src/Adapter/Module/ModuleZipManager.php (line 139)_, when **Debug mode** is enabled in Prestashop.
-- **Try again** - clicking this will lead to the default pop-up of the archive upload, suggesting to attempt a file upload once again.
+- **Try again** - clicking this will lead to the default pop-up of the archive upload, suggesting attempting a file upload once again.

 ## The main UI elements